d1mnewz/interviews/README.md

 * Implement a graph during the interview

 # Algorithms
-* Given a big string where characters might repeat.
-The task is to calculate how many times each character occurs.
-How would you solve this problem?
+* Given a stream of Arabic numerals.
+Find the one that occurs maximum times.
 * Reverse a linked list during the interview
 * Find a loop in a linked list during the interview
 * Sort an array of integers during the interview